crowdfavorite/wp-social/README.txt

 = Why aren't my likes and retweets getting auto approved? =

 Since Social 2.9 we've made the decision to disable this by default.
-We found a way this feature could be used to open a path for spam to bypass the normal approval process.
+If the default "Comment author must have a previously approved comment" setting is enabled in WordPress then any approved Like or RT opens a path for comments by that same user to be automatically approved.
 This is fairly easy to turn back on if you understand the risk.

 	add_action('social_approve_likes_and_retweets', '__return_true');